Saaleck Castle: Description

-The castle lies on a roof-shaped, west-facing muschelkalk ridge immediately south of the village of Saaleck, at a height of about 172 metres above sea level and is just under 23 metres high.
+The castle lies on a roof-shaped, west-facing muschelkalk ridge immediately south of the village of Saaleck, at a height of about 172 m above sea level and is just under 23 m high.
 The characteristic picture of the castle is dominated by its two bergfrieds, which have wall thicknesses of about 2 metres and are visible from a long way off.
 In the masonry of the west tower is a medieval garderobe and a stove that indicate where the residential level was.
 The centre of the castle was once surrounded by inner and outer defensive walls.
 By the inner wall are the remains of several domestic buildings.
 On the two narrow sides of the surrounding terrace were moats with ramparts in front of it.
 On the east side of the hill spur facing Rudelsburg there are more neck ditches, again guarded by ramparts.

 Comparable castles with two round bergfrieds are Münzenberg, Hohandlau, Botenlaube and Thurant.